Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 mints are already saved in Zoe, so no need to run `saveIssuer()` for synchronous mints.

+I wrote these pointers for an internal audience.
+I'm not sure they work for external audience. do we want the external audience looking at the types file?
+I don't think so.
+We can point them to the API doc instead.

 **tyg todo: Does a ZCFMint have the same methods as an ERTP mint?**

 **Note**: The call to make the `ZCFMint` is asynchronous, but